-Our customers include national, regional and international companies, such as Cargill International S.A., EDF Trading Ltd, RWE Supply and Trading Gmbh, Clearlake Shipping Pte Ltd. During 2016, four of our charterers accounted for 54% of our revenues: RWE Supply (19%), Swissmarine Services S.A.
-(15%), Cargill (10%), and Glencore (10%).
+Our customers include national, regional and international companies, such as Cargill International S.A., Glencore Grain B.V., EDF Trading Ltd, RWE Supply and Trading Gmbh, Clearlake Shipping Pte Ltd, Koch Shipping Pte Ltd and Swissmarine Services S.A.
+During 2017, three of our charterers accounted for 43% of our revenues: Koch (17%), Swissmarine (14%), and Cargill (12%).
+During 2016, four of our charterers accounted for 54% of our revenues: RWE Supply (19%), Swissmarine (15%), Cargill (10%) and Glencore (10%).
 During 2015, four of our charterers accounted for 66% of our revenues: EDF Trading (10%), Glencore (20%), RWE Supply (24%) and Clearlake (12%).
-During 2014, four of our charterers accounted for 55% of our revenues: EDF Trading (15%), Cargill International S.A.
-(18%), RWE Supply (10%) and Clearlake (12%).

-We charter our dry bulk carriers to customers primarily pursuant to time charters.
+We charter our dry bulk carriers to customers pursuant to time charters.
 Under our time charters, the charterer typically pays us a fixed daily charter hire rate and bears all voyage expenses, including the cost of bunkers (fuel oil) and canal and port charges.
 We remain responsible for paying the chartered vessel's operating expenses, including the cost of crewing, insuring, repairing and maintaining the vessel.
-In 2016, we paid commissions that ranged from 4.75% to 5.0% of the total daily charter hire rate of each charter to unaffiliated ship brokers and to in-house brokers associated with the charterer, depending on the number of brokers involved with arranging the charter.
+In 2017, we paid commissions that ranged from 4.75% to 5.0% of the total daily charter hire rate of each charter to unaffiliated ship brokers and to in-house brokers associated with the charterer, depending on the number of brokers involved with arranging the charter.

 We strategically monitor developments in the dry bulk shipping industry on a regular basis and, subject to market demand, seek to adjust the charter hire periods for our vessels according to prevailing market conditions.
 In order to take advantage of relatively stable cash flow and high utilization rates, we fix some of our vessels on long-term time charters.
 Currently, the majority of our vessels are employed on short to medium-term time charters, which provides us with flexibility in responding to market developments.
-We continuously evaluate our balance of short- and longterm charters and extend or reduce the charter hire periods of the vessels in our fleet according to the developments in the dry bulk shipping industry.
+We continuously evaluate our balance of short- and long-term charters and extend or reduce the charter hire periods of the vessels in our fleet according to the developments in the dry bulk shipping industry.